Lucy-Forrest-Lab/AlignMe/Running.md

 provided, both termini gap penalties must also be provided.

 #### Alignment Algorithm
-`--algorithm <name>`

-The user has option to change the algorithm being used for the alignment.
+The user has the option to change the algorithm being used for the alignment.
 Currently, only one option is available, i.e.
 "global_affine", which is also the default value.

+`--algorithm <name>`